Ultimately, it depends on the Lease wording…

 Generally the Landlord/Lessor’s only involvement is to collect ground rent.
 In extreme cases he may be requested to take action against another Lessee to make him comply with his lease terms.

-If you wish to discuss the above article or feel that you require any further advice on your lease, residential conveyancing or any other property-related matter, you are encouraged to contact Richard Webster & Co. for a free, no-obligation, initial consultation.
+If you wish to discuss the above article or feel that you require any further advice on your lease, residential conveyancing or any other property-related matter, you are encouraged to contact Aston Brooke & Co. for a free, no-obligation, initial consultation.

-Richard Webster is the founder of Richard Webster & Co. which a specialist in residential property and conveyancing and is accredited by The Law Society’s Conveyancing Quality Scheme (CQS).
+Aston Brooke is the founder of Aston Brooke & Co. which a specialist in residential property and conveyancing and is accredited by The Law Society’s Conveyancing Quality Scheme (CQS).
 Please do not hesitate to contact the firm on 023 8000 4321 for any queries that you may have in relation to any residential property matters.

 This article does not present a detailed statement of the Law and does not constitute as legal advice.
 This is a summary only and legal advice should always be sought on an individual case basis.